-For schools that choose to share positions (such as a bookkeeper), one principal must request the position on the RAM (and be charged 100 per cent) and the sharing school must reimburse the purchasing school.
+For schools that choose to share positions (such as a bookkeeper), one principal must request the position on the RAM (charged 100%t) and the sharing school must reimburse the purchasing school.
 Line 140 on the Per School tab allows this reimbursement to be processed through the RAM.
 The cost of the shared portion will be added to the purchasing school and deducted from the sharing school.
 The amounts must match.